How to be More Optimistic In a World of a Negativity

 Growing up, my parents didn’t put the news on TV.

-Not in an over-the-top protective way, I wasn’t sheltered from the outside world or anything, and I actually feel it was as much for them as me.
+Not in an over-the-top protective way, I wasn’t sheltered from the outside world or anything, and I feel it was as much for them as me.

-It’s hard to stay optimistic with so many negative stories and events consistently thrown in our face.
+It’s hard to stay optimistic with so many negative stories and events consistently thrown in our faces.

 Here are 4 ways to maintain your optimism in a world seemingly focused on the negative.

 How to be more optimistic in a world of a negativity

 Just because there are 24-hour news channels and endless ways to stay updated doesn’t mean you have to watch and read it all.